MyCreativityOutlet/enviFormer/README.md

 These are all the exact files used to run experiments in the paper.

 ## Recreate Experiments
+**PLEASE USE VERSION 1.1.0 FOR EXACT RESULTS REPRODUCTION.
+VERSIONS >1.1.0 INCLUDE UPDATES THAT GIVE DIFFERENT RESULTS**

 In order to recreate the results presented in the paper we provide the following files:
 - `PreTrainEnviFormer.py`
 - `EnviFormerExperiments.py`